ecsousa/PSCustomDrives/README.md

 PSCustomDrives will also always creating a mapping named `Modules` to the directory in which modules are being installed.

+### Quick command

+It's also possible to execute a quick command, use the mapped folder as working directory, without actually changing the current one.
+You just need to provide the command line as an argument.

+Example: `prof: Get-ChildItem`

+If you need more complexes command, that would require special char (such as `|`), you can use a ScriptBlock.

+Example: `prof: { Get-ChildItem | Out-File contents.txt }`

 ## Installing

 Windows 10 users: